jaschwanda/variable-solutions/README.md

 and your visitors will see ` "Our New Gadget" ` wherever the above shortcode is used.
-Next month when your product changes, you can make one edit and set the ` 'product_of_the_month' ` variable to ` "Our Newest Gadget" ` and your visitors will see the updated content everywhere the above shortcode is used.
+Next month when your product changes, you can make one edit and set the ` 'product_of_the_month' ` variable to ` "Our Newest Gadget" ` and your visitors will see the updated content everywhere the shortcode is used.

 ## Installation ##
 The Variable-Solutions plugin follows the standard WordPress <a href="https://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation">manual plugin installation</a> procedure: